dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 is not built by default for many platforms, and building it yourself is a barrier to entry on code that is otherwise currently pure python.

-In either case, using a C written test tool is what got us to where we could drive big loads, regularly, and reliably.
+In either case, wrapping the analytics around a hyperfast C written test tool is what got us to where we could drive big loads, regularly, and reliably.
 Things like the web tests are basically testing browser and server javascript performance at higher rates, not queuing delay.